 In 2009 he was chosen for the Vice Chancellor’s Distinguished Teaching Award (DMU) and in 2012 he was one of three teaching staff across the university to be nominated as a candidate for a UK National Teaching Fellowship.

 Besides teaching and project management, he is an active researcher and has received research grants, including three British Academy Awards, and has published over 30 refereed articles and three books; including The Cuban Revolution in the 21st Century (2010).
 His forthcoming publications include two books entitled: Globalisation, Democracy, and Crisis, and (with Stefan Robel, School of International Studies, TU Dresden) In Our Time.
 Understanding Globalisation and its Consequences through International Political Economy and Critical Theory, which is an edited volume aimed at supporting the teaching of IPE by bringing theory and practice together.
 He is also working on several articles including an analysis of the Eastern ‘multipolar’ challenge to Western ‘unipolarity’.

 He has presented more than 70 conference papers in the UK and around the world, including at the universities of Oxford and Cambridge and the Center for Strategic and International Studies in Washington.
 In the UK's national Research Assessment Exercise of 2000 and the submission he prepared for the 2013 round, much of his work was judged to be in the category, 'world leading in terms of originality, significance and rigour'.
 He was Editor of the International Journal of Cuban Studies between 2008 - 2014.

 In June 2013 Dr Lambie left DMU to work independently as a lecturer and researcher, specialising in International Political Economy and especially contemporary changes in the global financial and political system.
 Since then he has lectured, delivered courses and participated in research at a number of universities in Europe, including the University of Coimbra in Portugal and the Technical University of Dresden, School of International Studies in Germany.
-Since 2014 he has taught during the autumn semester at HKU for the Department of Politics and Public Administration: ‘Global Political Economy’, ‘Latin America: History, Politics, Economy, and Contemporary Developments’, ‘Modernity and Globalisation’.
+Since 2014 he has taught courses during the autumn semester at HKU for the Department of Politics and Public Administration in: ‘Global Political Economy’, ‘Latin America Studies’ and; ‘Modernity and Globalisation’.
 He has also supervised ‘Capstone’ projects.